Going through trials and trauma are

 may subconsciously acknowledge the event, even if they attempt to block

 out what happened.
-But it's important to note here that acknowledgement
+But it's important to note here that acknowledgment

 doesn't mean acceptance.
-Acknowledgement on this level refers to the
+Acknowledgment on this level refers to the

 taking in of information.
 A crude comparison would be the

 acknowledgment of seeing an email in your in-box.
 You know it's there,

 even if you haven't accepted its delivery.

 Denial / Acceptance

 Not wanting to accept that the loss has

 occurred is very common and